-You can use the Texture 3D QML type to attach textures to materials.
-You specify an image and how it is mapped to meshes in a 3D scene.
+You can use the Texture component to attach textures to materials.
+You specify an image to use as the source file for the Texture, and also define how it is mapped to meshes in a 3D scene.

 To specify the method of mapping to use when sampling a texture, select UV, Environment, or LightProbe in the Texture mapping field.

 UV mapping is the process of projecting 2D images to the surface of a 3D model for texture mapping.
 The letters U and V denote the axes of the 2D texture because x, y, and z are already used to denote the axes of the 3D object in the model space.
 You can paint the polygons that make up a 3D object with color and other surface attributes from a UV texture map.
 Pixels in the image are assigned to surface mappings on the polygon.
 Usually this is done by programmatically copying a triangular piece of the image map and pasting it onto a triangle on the object.

 UV mapping is used by default for diffuse and opacity maps.
 It sticks the image to the mesh, so that a particular same portion of the image always appears on a particular vertex, unless you animate the UV properties.

 Environment mapping is used by default for specular reflection.
 It projects the image onto the material as though it is being reflected from the material.
 Using Environmental mapping for diffuse maps provides a mirror effect.